Henry-Yip/Henry-Yip.github.io/_Pokemon/PVE.markdown

  - Reason: Fairy type is extremely weak
  - Relevant Raids: Hydreigon

+### Fairy Type Charged Move
+We introduce an Fairy Type move called Ghost Blast.
+It has the same parameters as Aeroblast++, one of the strongest charged moves in the game.

 ### Simulation
 Slaking immediately becomes stronger than Mega Gardevoir, with a slightly lower $$\text{DPS}$$ but a higher bulk, resulting in a higher ER.
-It is $$31.6%$$ stronger than the next non-mega and non-shadow pokemon, Gardevoir.
+It has a $$31.6%$$ higher DPS than the next non-mega and non-shadow pokemon, Gardevoir.

+<iframe src="/assets/images/Fairy1.png" width="868px" height="486px"></iframe>

 Note: **Lock-On** with the existing move, **Play Rough** is also quite potent.